techworkersco/techworkersco.github.io/.github/PROCESS.md

 We operate in the [Pacific Time Zone](https://en.wikipedia.org/wiki/Pacific_Time_Zone) (UTC-8:00 or UTC-7:00).

-We publish new issues bi-weekly, **every other Friday at 11:00 AM**.
+We publish new issues roughly bi-weekly, **every other Friday at 10:00 AM**.
+(Though there are some exceptions.)
 This includes publishing the new issue to the website, sending an email to our mailing list, and tweeting a link to the new issue.

-We hold a **weekly Tuesday meeting at 3:00 PM** to check-in, collaborate, discuss updates, make decisions, etc.
+We hold a **weekly Monday meeting at 3:30 PM** to check-in, collaborate, discuss updates, make decisions, etc.

 ## :snowflake: Roles